Chiara Colizzi

 Chiara Colizzi (born 29 May 1968) is an Italian voice actress.

 Biography

-Colizzi is well known throughout her career as a voice dubber.
-She is the official Italian voice of Nicole Kidman and Kate Winslet.
+Colizzi is the official Italian voice of Nicole Kidman and Kate Winslet.
 She has also dubbed Emily Watson, Uma Thurman and Penélope Cruz in a majority of their work.
-On television, Colizzi provided the Italian voice of Elliot Reid (portrayed by Sarah Chalke) in Scrubs and she also dubbed Sarah Wayne Callies in Prison Break and The Walking Dead.
+In television roles, Colizzi provided the Italian voice of Elliot Reid (portrayed by Sarah Chalke) in Scrubs and she also dubbed Sarah Wayne Callies in Prison Break and The Walking Dead.

-In Colizzi's animated roles, she voiced Gloria in the Italian dub of the Madagascar sequels as well as Princess Atta in the Italian dub of A Bug's Life.
+In animation, Colizzi dubbed Gloria in the Italian version of the Madagascar sequels as well as Princess Atta in A Bug's Life.

 Personal life

 Colizzi is the daughter of voice actors Pino Colizzi and Manuela Andrei.
 She also has one son.